lucia2007/bookwormkid/README.md

 ## Objective

+I have always had a passion for reading and had a desire for others to enjoy this activity and benefit from it.
+Many adults who are not great readers today most likely lost their interest in reading when they were young and perhaps were struggling with reading fluently or with finding interesting books they would enjoy.
+Often it takes one great book for a child to become interested and they make a leap into the world of books from there.
+But for others, the road is not so easy and they need more support, help and guidance.

+It is my desire that every child falls is love with reading.

+I realize that if the book offer on this app was comprehnsive and complete, it could easily be used by teachers or librarians to easily find books for their young readers.

+From the technical perspective, when developing this project, my goal was to put my knowledge of HTML, CSS, JavaScript, Python, Bootstrap and Django Framework to use.
+Attaching Stripe functionality simulates the possibility to pay for the products which is a necessary feature of any eshop.

 ## Site User's Goal

-The main goal of the site user is to interesting age and reading skill appropriate books for their chidren, grandchildren or pupils.
+The main goal of the site user is to find interesting age and reading level appropriate books for their chidren, grandchildren or pupils.
 ## Site Owner's Goal

-As the site owner I want to provide a range of books for all young readers notwithstanding what their reading skill is so, so they can discover the world of books and fall in love with reading.
+As the site owner I want to provide a range of books for all young readers no matter what their reading skill is, so they can discover the world of books and fall in love with reading.

+Once the book offer has been amplified with consulation from experts on childrens' literature, this app could also be used as a search tool for finding the best books by librarians, teachers or other bookstores.

 # User Experience (UX)